dubaxx/helm-charts/README.md

 A useful helm plugin is helm-diff.
 With it installed, you can run the above command with ‘diff’ added (helm diff upgrade ….).
 This will not upgrade your deployment but instead show you the changes that will be made so you can be sure you are only making intended changes.

-Update your values file to set `global.enterprise.slot` to `green`.
+Update your values file to set `global.enterpriseSlot` to `green`.
 If not set, this value defaults to blue.

 Run the upgrade command above again.
 This will update your clearblade-service to route new connections to the new green set of ClearBlade pods instead of the existing old set.
 Before updating the service, your green pods must be running to establish new connections immediately.

 You are now in a transitional state and running two versions of ClearBlade simultaneously.
 Existing connections to the old ClearBlade set will persist while new connections connect to the new set.
 Stay in this state until all devices have reconnected to the new set for minimal interruption.

-You may change the `clearblade.replicas` value to 0, run the upgrade command, and exclusively run the new version and be done with your update.
+You may change the `blueReplicas` value to 0, run the upgrade command, and exclusively run the new version and be done with your update.